wp-plugins/catwalker/readme.txt

 == Upgrade Notice ==

 = 0.7 =
 List on a page or post all the pages or posts belonging to a particular category (or other taxonomy term).
+Set your taxonomy preference as a site-wide option.

 = 0.6 =
 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.